bloodyteabiscuts/bloodytea/README.md

 schizoid personality disorder/SzPD is heavily suspected.
 I have symptoms,

-*like not forming intimate/close friendships*, *being a bit apathetic/"emotionless"*, *being on the ace spectrum*, *no motivation to do things (unless it's with friends)*, *probably in my own head*, *probably complain i'm bored or might speak weird if we do voice chat (though it's rare)*, *i may be seen as weird!* I do promise i'm kind!
+<ins>like not forming intimate relationships/close friendships</ins>, being a bit apathetic/"emotionless", being on the ace spectrum, no interest to do things (unless it's with friends), **probably** in my own head, complain i'm bored, might speak weird if we do voice chat (though it's rare), i may be seen as weird, I do promise i'm kind when u know me better

 I may forget to reply to messages, adhd sucks and I get distracted easily, but i do reply a lot.